 It is human nature to simply look at reviews when searching for a top plastic, cosmetic or facial cosmetic surgeon but it is critical that you know these differences when looking for a surgeon.

-Surgeons who call themselves cosmetic surgeons or plastic surgeons but not ABPS certified, typically belong to another medical or surgery specialty board other than plastic surgery.
-They may be a specialist in any number of other medical areas which are not certified or acknowledged to perform cosmetic procedures to the same high standards as those who are certified by the ABPS and the members of the either the American Society of Plastic Surgeons or the American Society for Aesthetic Plastic Surgery or both.
+Surgeons who call themselves cosmetic surgeons or plastic surgeons but who are not ABPS certified typically belong to another medical or surgery specialty board other than plastic surgery.
+They may be a specialist in any number of other medical areas including otolaryngology (ear, nose and throat or ENT surgery), obstetrics and gynecology, general surgery, dermatology, internal medicine, family practice and emergency medicine.
+None of these specialties are certified or acknowledged to perform cosmetic procedures to the same high standards as those who are certified by the ABPS.
+None of these surgeons can be members of the either the American Society of Plastic Surgeons or the American Society for Aesthetic Plastic Surgery.

 Many doctors who have only done a surgical residencies are also performing whole body cosmetic procedures having learned through non-accredited training or with no formal training yet they still call themselves cosmetic surgeons or even plastic surgeons because they perform cosmetic surgery or plastic surgery procedures.